23 Money Saving Challenges You Can Start Today

 • Day 3, you’ll save .3 cents

-You can also decided for how long you want to do this.
-So if you decide a year, on day 365, you’ll be putting back $3.65.
+You can also decided how long you want to do this.
+So if you decide on 1 year, on day 365, you’ll be putting back $3.65.
+Pretty easy!

-Pro Tip: Set an alarm each day to save the correct amount and get some jars.
-It feels good to see it get a bit bigger each and every day. 🙂
+Pro Tip: Set an alarm each day to save the correct amount, and get some jars.
+It feels good to see it grow in those glass jars every day. 🙂

-A woman's hand holding up some money that's slightly fanned out so that you can see the different bills.
+A woman's hand holding up some money that's slightly fanned out.
+It symbolizes the money you can save during a money saving challenge.

 This is a kind of a fun way to gamify a savings challenge!